 - 2.61 Conservation Areas are designated to protect the character and important value of particular townscapes.
-Conservation Area Appraisal and Management Plans have been produced to aid their protection and enhancement, and Conservation Areas are protected through national guidance and legislation. - 2.62 Development in areas which are outside, but adjacent to, Conservation Areas can have an impact on the visual amenity, character and value of those areas which are protected and so will seek to ensure that they do not have a negative impact on the Conservation Area.
-The impact a proposed development may have on a Conservation Area will be determined on a site-by-site basis.
+Conservation Area Appraisal and Management Plans have been produced to aid their protection and enhancement, and Conservation Areas are protected through national guidance and legislation. - 2.62 Development in areas which are outside, but adjacent to, Conservation Areas can have an impact on the visual amenity, setting, character and value of those areas which are protected and so will seek to ensure that they do not have a negative impact on the Conservation Area.
+The impact a proposed development (including proposals for new buildings as well as alterations to existing buildings) may have on a Conservation Area will be determined on a site-by-site basis.
+English Heritage's guidance on 'The Setting of Heritage Assets' should be taken into consideration.